appleyuchi/Decision_Tree_Prune/README.md

 	Note1:
-    This repositories' CCP-implemention is performed based on sklearn's CART model.
+    This repository's CCP-implemention is performed based on sklearn's CART classification-model.
 	Here's the relevant issuse of official github of Sklearn. https://github.com/scikit-learn/scikit-learn/issues/6557
-    Pruning on sklearn's CART model with Cython(a faster python)is still un-available,this CCP implemention on sklearn's CART model is pure python.
+    They are trying to prune on sklearn's CART model with Cython(a faster python with C),which is still un-available.My  CCP implemention on sklearn's CART model is pure python.

 	Note2:
     CCP  can also be used on C4.5(Not supported in this github),and the article which use CCP on C4.5 is《Simplifying Decision Trees》part2.1-J.R.Quinlan